-APPLICATION FORM & FEE - Applications must be submitted online at englgradapps.rice.edu, along with a $85 non-refundable application fee, payable online.
+APPLICATION FORM & FEE - Applications must be submitted online at https://gradapply.rice.edu.
+Applicants will be prompted to pay an $85 non-refundable application fee once the application is submitted.

 UNOFFICIAL TRANSCRIPTS - The department will review applications with unofficial transcripts from previous colleges and universities.
 If offered admission, official transcripts will be required before matriculation into the graduate program.